harrim91/CV/README.md

 ## Product Reviews

 `I've never met anybody like Michael.
-He is so unique.
+He is unique.
 At first you just see like a pinprick, but when you get to know him he opens up and has so much more depth.`

 `Michael is very, very, very intelligent and is a problem solver.
 He is always willing to take the time to explain things and is a good teacher.`